The Work Experience Program (WEP) is a community-based partnership between local businesses, industry and York Region District School Board.

 We strive to provide positive Work Experience opportunities for

 students that will enhance their lives and provide greater

 success in their future.

 - an opportunity for students in Special Education Programs to develop communication, independence and work skills in the community

 - hands-on experience for students (15 to 21 years of age) in non-credit earning Secondary School Community Class

-- job coaches (school support staff), help train and monitor students in their work placements to increase skills and ensure success
+- job coaching, by school support staff, helps train and monitor students in their work placements to increase skills and ensure success

 For more information on the Work Experience Program speak to Special Education Department at your local secondary school.

 PEAK Program Information

 Pathways to Employment and Applied Knowledge (PEAK) Program is a transition program designed for senior secondary school students and serves as a bridge from school to adult life options including work, college vocational programs and community participation.